projecttacoma/ecqm-attribute-analyzer/README.md

 This tool will parse available FHIR measure logic and identify any attributes accessed by the measure that are not marked as must support in QI-Core.

 In addition, this tool will identify any "new" attributes that are "Must Support" in QI-Core.
-That is, attributes that were not marked as "Must Support" in US-Core, but have been upgraded to "Must Support" by QI-Core
+That is, attributes that were not marked as "Must Support" in US-Core, but have been upgraded to "Must Support" by QI-Core.

 ## Usage